 If left to grow naturally without human intervention, cannabis plants tend to focus their energy on the production of one main cola, with a series of small bud sites below.
 This natural growth pattern, which takes on a Christmas tree shape, is not ideal for optimal bud yield.

-When a cannabis plant grows this way, the lower budding sites are typically not given sufficient light exposure and tend to grow much smaller nugs relative to the main cola.
-Unless you plan on growing a cannabis plant with a Christmas tree shape, your crop will need some training.
+If you let your cannabis plant grow this way, the lower branches and the budding sites located on those branches typically don't receive sufficient light exposure so they tend to naturally grow much smaller nugs relative to the main cola.
+Unless you plan on growing a cannabis plant with a Christmas tree shape, and lower yield, your plant will need some training.

-Most growers face a variety of reasons to train their plants.
-Encouraging a dense, even canopy, facilitating large, compact cola production, ensuring proper airflow to reduce bacterial development, and reducing flowering time for an early harvest are all common reasons for training.
+Most growers have a variety of reasons to train their plants.
+Encouraging a dense, even canopy; facilitating large, compact cola production; ensuring proper airflow to reduce bacterial development; and reducing flowering time for an early harvest are all common reasons for training cannabis plants.